Living and working in Dublin., traveling up and down to Cork for Football wasn't an option.

 Naomh Olaf GAA Club fields teams in Men's Football, Ladies Football, Hurling and Camogie.

-- Mens Football: We field three teams in Division 2, 5 and 8.
+- Mens Football: We field three teams.
+In Divisions 1 (promoted 2022), 5 and 8.
 Our Minor Footballers will be fielding two teams in Divisions 2 and 5.

 - Ladies Football: We will have two adult teams plus two minor teams in 2021, details to be confirmed with LGFA.